-Chemical vs. Mineral Sunscreens: Which Is Best for Your Skin?
+Difference Between Sunscreens: Which Broad Spectrum Sunscreen Is Right for Your Skin?

 When it comes to achieving healthy, radiant skin, sun protection is one of the most important steps in any routine—especially in Korean skincare.
-Whether you're trying to prevent premature aging, sun spots, or UV damage, applying sunscreen every day is essential.
+Whether you're trying to prevent premature aging, sun spots, or UVA ray and UVB ray damage, applying sunscreen every day is essential.
 But not all sunscreens are created equal.

 In this guide, we’ll break down the difference between chemical vs. mineral sunscreens, the pros and cons of each, and how to choose the right sunscreen for your skin type and lifestyle.